Buying a house to renovate and sell — expert knowhow for your project

 We noted above that it’s vital to investigate sale prices in the area, the type of properties that sell most quickly, and the sort of buyers it attracts, and it’s this information that will allow you to plan the budget for the work.

-Of course, if what you’ll need to spend on renovations exceeds the prices similar homes are achieving, then you’ll know that a particular property isn’t a sensible buy.
+After all, there's no point spending more than you'll get back from the sale.
+And, if what you’ll need to spend on renovations exceeds the prices similar homes are achieving, then you’ll know that a particular property isn’t a sensible buy.

 6. Focus on target buyers